GuardML

 NeMo Guardrails (NVIDIA) takes a different architectural approach.
 Rather than a scanner pipeline, it introduces a Colang-based policy language that lets you define conversation flows, topic restrictions, and response constraints as explicit rules.
 This is more expressive than a scanner stack for use cases where you need to enforce dialog structure — a customer service bot that should never discuss competitor pricing, or a copilot that must follow a specific decision tree.
 The tradeoff is that Colang adds a layer of complexity that scanner-based tools avoid.

-LlamaFirewall (Meta) targets the agentic deployment case specifically, where the threat model is harder: the model takes actions, calls tools, and operates over long contexts where prompt injection can arrive through tool outputs, not just user messages.
+LlamaFirewall (Meta) targets the agentic deployment case specifically, where the threat model is harder: the model takes actions, calls tools, and operates over long contexts where prompt injection can arrive through tool outputs, not just user messages — the precise failure our MCP tool poisoning write-up dissects.
 LlamaFirewall comprises three components: PromptGuard 2 (a jailbreak detector claiming state-of-the-art performance), Agent Alignment Checks (a chain-of-thought auditor that reads the agent’s reasoning trace and flags goal deviation or injected instructions), and CodeShield (a static analysis engine that intercepts unsafe code before execution).
 LlamaFirewall is production-deployed inside Meta’s own systems.
 For teams building agents rather than simple chat endpoints, it deserves serious evaluation.

 One thing all three frameworks share: they are trained on existing attack patterns and degrade on novel ones.
 The OWASP Prompt Injection Prevention Cheat Sheet is direct about this: “research shows attackers can eventually bypass safety measures through sufficient variation attempts.”
 A guardrail toolkit reduces your attack surface substantially, but it does not close it.
 Layer it with structural mitigations — privilege minimization, clear instruction/data separation in prompts, output schema enforcement — not just classifier scoring.